XAmitS/CODSOFT/README.md

-# CODSOFT
+# Practice
-Codsoft  all the Tasks
+Practice  all the Tasks